saylordotorg/course_me205/Unit03.md

+---
+layout: default
+title: "ME205: Numerical Methods for Engineers"
+course_description: "A review of the numeric methods most useful for engineers, with particular emphasis on numbers and binary systems, numerical differentiation, linear algebra, solving non-linear systems, regression and optimization, ordinary differential equations, and fourier and finite element methods."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Solution of Nonlinear Equations** <span id="3"></span> **You have already encountered this topic in* [*ME101: Introduction to Mechanical Engineering*](http://www.saylor.org/courses/me101/)*; you may